dedukun/kokatu/README.md

 # kokatu

-Kokatu is a POSIX script which works as a wrapper for [fd](https://github.com/sharkdp/fd) and [ripgrep](https://github.com/BurntSushi/ripgrep), bringing a similar functionality to mlocate, i.e, it indexes the system files and then allows the user to search in this index.
+kokatu is a POSIX script which works as a wrapper for [fd](https://github.com/sharkdp/fd) and [ripgrep](https://github.com/BurntSushi/ripgrep), bringing a similar functionality to mlocate, i.e, it indexes the system files and then allows the user to search in this index.

 ## Requirements